Sean Farrell (ice hockey): Collegiate

-Farrell belatedly began his National Collegiate Athletic Association (NCAA) career for the Crimson during the 2021–22 NCAA season.
-During his sophomore year, he led the conference in goals (17), assists (19), and points (36).
-He finished fourth in the conference with three game-winners and third with 77 shots through 22 games.
-Following an outstanding season he was named to the All-ECAC Hockey First Team and the ECAC Hockey Player of the Year.
+Farrell belatedly began his National Collegiate Athletic Association (NCAA) career for the Crimson during the 2021–22 NCAA season where he led his team in points per game production (1.17).
+Following his junior year in 2022–23, he was named to the All-ECAC Hockey First Team as well as the ECAC Hockey Player of the Year.

 Professional

 Selected in the fifth round (124th overall) by the Montreal Canadiens of the National Hockey League (NHL) in the 2020 NHL entry draft, Farrell signed a three-year, entry-level contract with the team on March 26, 2023.
 He made his NHL debut two days later in a game against the Philadelphia Flyers whereas his first goal came on his first shot in the league in a 5–2 loss to the Florida Panthers on March 30.
 After attending the ensuing training camp with the Canadiens that September, Farrell would be assigned to Montreal's American Hockey League (AHL) affiliate, the Laval Rocket, to start the 2023–24 season.
 On February 7, 2025, he registered his first professional hat-trick in a game versus the Toronto Marlies.

 Entering the offseason as a restricted free agent, Farrell was extended a qualifying offer by the Canadiens on June 30, 2025.
 Two days later, he would agree to a one-year extension with the organization.

+Despite being tendered an additional qualifying offer from the Canadiens following the conclusion of the 2025–26 season, Farrell was ultimately traded to the Anaheim Ducks in exchange for winger Sasha Pastujov on July 27, 2026.
+The following day, he was signed to a one-year, two-way contract with the Ducks for the 2026–27 season.